 These comprehensive Boston travel books do a very good job of presenting a "big picture" view of the city while also providing enough details to help you successfully plan your trip.

-You'll find hundreds of stunning color photographs and maps of locations, neighborhoods, even site plans for certain attractions throughout DK Eyewitness Travel Guide Boston, plus an excellent pull-out map.
+You'll find hundreds of stunning color photographs and detailed maps of locations, neighborhoods, walks, and even site plans for certain attractions throughout DK Boston.

-The compact Frommer's Boston Day by Day is our top pick for a city travel guide, whether you're here for your first or your 100th visit.
+Here's what makes Fodor's Boston one of my top city guide picks, whether you're here for your first or your 100th visit:

 Lonely Planet Boston